No expiration date

 Those entering from the east will enter through the park's East Entrance in Cody.

-• Next, you'll cross Fishing Bridge and hear about the park service's early, misguided attempts to boost park visitation by introducing invasive trout to the rivers.
+• Next, you'll cross Fishing Bridge and hear about the park service's early, misguided attempts to boost park visitation by introducing invasive trout to the rivers. (pass by)

 • Public transportation options are available nearby